 A valid fishing license is required to possess this species for bait or food.
 Commonly heard, though rarely seen, little frogs that are found throughout Iowa.
 Iowa populations were formerly called western chorus frog, Pseudacris triseriata.

-These tiny frogs are probably Minnesota's smallest frogs with a body length of slightly over an inch.
+These tiny frogs are probably Iowas smallest frogs with a body length of slightly over an inch.
 The ground color may be varying shades of brown, gray, olive or reddish.
 There are three relatively wide, longitudinal stripes down the back.
 These may be broken.
 The stripes are brown, rusty or greenish.
-The belly is plain light brown.
+The belly is plain light brown or white.
 There is a stripe from the snout through the nostril and eye and continues down the side to the groin.
 The body is long and slender compared to the short legs.
 The toe pads are very tiny.
-Subspecies

 The boreal chorus frog is found statewide.

-Boreal chorus frogs begin seasonal activity in late March or early April, and immediately begin calling and breeding.
-The call sounds like a "pprrreeep" similar to a chirping cricket or running a thumbnail down the teeth of a fine toothed comb.
-Most breeding activity is done by the end of May, but individuals may be heard giving their advertisement call in June or July, especially in evening or after rains.
-Boreal chorus frogs lay small clusters of eggs.
-The tadpoles metamorphose in about 2-2 1/2 months.
-Boreal chorus frogs do not move far from their wetlands during the summer, especially in urban environments.
-They apparently overwinter under rocks or logs.
+Chorus frogs begin seasonal activity in March or early April, and immediately begin calling and breeding.
+The call sounds like a pprrreeep similar to a chirping cricket or running a thumbnail down the teeth of a fine toothed comb.
+Most breeding activity is done by the end of May, but individuals may be heard giving their advertisement call anytime from March to November, especially in evening or after rains.

 Boreal chorus frogs feed on small invertebrates.
 They may hunt in low shrubs but due to their short limbs, they do not climb very high and they are not quite as acrobatic as other treefrogs.